-- 1.A six-monthly review of the risks which the Charitable Company face. - 2.
+- 1. An annual review of the risks which the Charitable Company face. - 2.
 The establishment of systems and controls to mitigate those risks identified. - 3.
 The implementation of procedures designed to minimise any potential impact on the Charitable Company should any of those risks materialise.